 Calls and text messages for emergency purposes are for obvious reasons exempt from normal TCPA consent standards.

-This could be an opt-in or opt-out to a text message campaign, a link to a website or web property, a link to a calendar, a link to go pay their open invoices and more.
+This could be an opt-in or opt-out to a text message campaign, a link to a website or web property, a link to a calendar, a link to go pay their open invoices, and more.

 Specifically, an opt-in CTA ensures that your customer agrees to receive a text message and that they understand the terms and conditions associated with your text message policy.

 No matter what, every CTA you use in your text messages needs to be clear.
 It should indicate to the customer what will happen if they click through.

-- Explain what your product or service is.
+Explain what your product or service is.
 Contacts need to know what they’re signing up for.
 Are they getting information or promotional offers?
 Specify what you’re offering so there aren’t any surprises regarding consent.

-- Show the telephone number(s) or short code(s) your messages come from If you use a 10-digit long code, this can inform your contact where you’re sending messages from.
+Show the telephone number(s) or short code(s) your messages come from If you use a 10-digit long code, this can inform your contact where you’re sending messages from.

-Identify the name of your business, organization or firm.
+Identify the name of your business, organization, or firm.
 Your contact should know exactly who or what is sending them a message.

-- Clarify how to opt-in and out of communications.
+Clarify how to opt-in and out of communications.
 It should be clear to your contact that they can opt-out by texting a keyword like “STOP”.

-- Note the frequency of messages they’ll receive.
-Including the approximate number of messages the customer should expect to receive is a best practice.
+Note the frequency of messages they’ll receive.
+Including the approximate number of messages, the customer should expect to receive is a best practice.
 It sets expectations and prevents against complaints.

-- Be transparent about fees or charges that result from messaging your business.
+Be transparent about fees or charges that result from messaging your business.
 Despite the popularity of unlimited texting, some users may have to pay a small fee to receive text messages.
 Your business needs to inform them of these potential charges.

 List any other applicable terms and conditions like contact information and privacy policies.

 Having the right opt-in procedures limits liability by reducing the chance that a contact receives an unwanted message.
 It also helps prevent messages from being sent to a phone number that doesn’t belong to the contact who provided that phone number.